Get started

 Value Delivered (R&D versus other).
 This is a core measure of value output for those organisations measuring the value of R&D effort, which is a fundamental measure of an organisation’s ability to deliver software and how that is changing over time.

-Plandek enables companies to understand where R&D resource is being allocated – to better understand the proportion of tech effort/value delivered on vital roadmap work (R&D) – versus unplanned work, infrastructure improvement and technical debt (for example).
+Plandek enables companies to understand where R&D resource is being allocated – to understand better the proportion of tech effort/value delivered on vital roadmap work (R&D) – versus unplanned work, infrastructure improvement and technical debt (for example).

 Lead Time to Value